 Read more about CSF Leaks.

 The defect site can be repaired either from the brain or the sinus side of the skull base.
-Repairing a CSF leak site from the brain side requires a cut through the skull, slight retraction of the brain away from the skull base to identify and ultimately repair the defect.
+Repairing a CSF leak site from the brain side requires a cut through the skull, and slight pulling of the brain away from the skull base to identify and ultimately repair the defect.
 These procedures are typically performed by a neurosurgeon.
 The failure rates of repair from the brain side are quoted as high as 25%.

-Recently, repair of these bone defect sites are commonly performed from the sinus/nose side.
+More recently, repair of these bony defect sites are commonly performed from the sinus/nose side.
 If the defect site is clear based on pre-operative images, then the surgeon will open up those sinuses and remove bone that may obstruct the view of the defect site.
 This surgery is performed through the nasal cavity under the direct visualization with a small scope called an endoscope.
 Although generally this surgery does not involve any incisions on the face, in rare situations where the defect is within the frontal sinuses above the eyes, a small incision may be necessary to allow repair of these sites that are difficult to reach with instruments and endoscope.

-Once the CSF leak site is identified, the mucosa is then removed around the defect site to clearly delineate the bony defect.
+Once the CSF leak site is identified, the mucosa (nasal and sinus lining) is then removed around the defect site to clearly see the bony defect.
 The specifics of the repair are often surgeon dependent and often influenced by the size and location of the defect.
 If the defect size is small, one layer placed over the defect on the sinus side may be sufficient.
 On the other hand, if the defect is large, then the surgeon may chose to tuck in a layer of support between the brain and the bony defect in addition to the layer on the sinus side.
 Once the surgeon confirms that the layers used to repair the defect have stopped the CSF leak, then various sealants or packing may be placed next to the repair site to further support the repair.

 ©American Rhinologic Society